-ASVS and ARC have received honoraria from Abbott Diagnostics.
-NLM has received honoraria from Abbott Diagnostics, Siemens Healthineers, and Singulex and the University of Edinburgh has received research grants from Abbott Diagnostics and Siemens Healthineers.
-FSA has received honoraria (advisory board) from Siemens Healthineers and LumiraDx; non-salaried research funding through research foundation from Abbott Diagnostics, Abbott PC, Beckman Coulter, Siemens Healthineers, Quidel, Ortho-Clinical Diagnostics, Roche Diagnostics; Board of Directors HyTest.
-CB is named on institutional research and/or consultancy agreements between the University of Glasgow and Abbot Vascular, AstraZeneca, Coroventis, Corstem, GSK, Heartflow, Menarini, Neosoft, Novartis, Philips, and Siemens Healthcare.
-These companies had no involvement in this manuscript.
+Drs Shah and Chapman have received honoraria from Abbott Diagnostics.
+Dr Mills has received honoraria from Abbott Diagnostics, Siemens Healthineers, and Singulex, and the University of Edinburgh has received research grants from Abbott Diagnostics and Siemens Healthineers.
+Dr Apple has received honoraria (advisory board) from Siemens Healthineers and LumiraDx; nonsalaried research funding through research foundation from Abbott Diagnostics, Abbott PC, Beckman Coulter, Siemens Healthineers, Quidel, Ortho-Clinical Diagnostics, Roche Diagnostics; Board of Directors HyTest.
+Dr Berry is named on institutional research or consultancy agreements between the University of Glasgow and Abbot Vascular, AstraZeneca, Coroventis, Corstem, G.S.K., Heartflow, Menarini, Neosoft, Novartis, Philips, and Siemens Healthcare.
+These companies were not involved in this article.
+The other authors report no conflicts.